 In VWO, once you have created an observation and formed a hypothesis around it, the next step is to prioritize each hypothesis.

-Prioritizing helps you sort your hypotheses in a scientific manner.
+Prioritizing helps you scientifically sort your hypotheses.
 The closer a hypothesis is to the top of the list, the higher is its priority.
 To prioritize your hypothesis, VWO comes with a rating system that helps you rate (higher or lower) a hypothesis you feel has the maximum probability of accomplishing the change in conversion towards the desired direction.

 While you create a hypothesis, the option to rate it appears in the Prioritization Score section.